OpenSaucedHub/.github/.github/CLA.md

 ## No Obligation

-You acknowledge that OSC is under no obligation to use or incorporate your Contributions into any of the Projects.
-The decision to use or incorporate your Contributions into any of the Projects will be made at the sole discretion of OSC or _its_ authorized delegates.
+You acknowledge that OSH is under no obligation to use or incorporate your Contributions into any of the Projects.
+The decision to use or incorporate your Contributions into any of the Projects will be made at the sole discretion of OSH or _its_ authorized delegates.

 ## Disputes